 Design thinking has become something of a buzzword in recent years.
-But behind the buzz is a genuinely transformative way of approaching problems—one that centers on people.
+But behind the buzz is a genuinely transformative way of approaching problems one that centers on people.
 This framework, known as Human-Centered Design (HCD), is about more than just solving problems; it’s about solving the right problems.
 And the key lies in deeply understanding human needs, cultures, and contexts.

 I recently attended a Masterclass on design thinking, and it left me reflecting on how powerful this approach can be—not just for businesses but for anyone grappling with complex challenges.
 The insights I walked away with underscored how HCD has evolved, why it matters, and how its principles can be applied effectively.
+But before we jump into that - let me share Steve Job's thought how merging humanities with sciences was the key to apple's success.

 HCD isn’t a new idea.
 Its roots stretch back to the early 20th century, when industrial designers began thinking about ergonomics and usability.
 But it wasn’t until the cognitive revolution of the 1960s that the field really began to take shape.
 The rise of personal computing in the 1970s and 80s brought usability to the forefront, and by the early 2000s, companies like IDEO had popularized design thinking as a framework for tackling not just digital challenges but broader organizational ones.